(Columbia, Hamilton, Madison, Lafayette, Gilchrist, Alachua, Suwannee, Levy, and Dixie counties):

-The Suwannee River is a pristine, black water stream flowing 213 miles in Florida from the swamp-like region at the Georgia border to salt-marsh tidal creeks at the Gulf of Mexico.
+The Suwannee River is a pristine, black water stream flowing 213 miles in Florida from the swamp-like region at the Georgia border to salt marsh tidal creeks at the Gulf of Mexico.
 In between are rocky bluffs and shoal areas in the upper reaches and floodplain cypress tree-hardwood swamp borders, lined with water lilies, in the middle sections.
-The Santa Fe River is a significant tributary and has abundant spring flow influence, making the water clearer, yet more productive for submerged vegetation and fish food organisms.
+The Santa Fe River is a significant tributary with great spring flow influence, making the water clearer yet more productive for submerged vegetation and fish food organisms.

-Although the Suwannee River is not known for trophy largemouth bass, good catch rates can be expected, and quality-sized bass are frequently caught by anglers.
-The smaller but feisty Suwannee bass species also occurs throughout much of the river system, and fish large enough to qualify for FWC’s “Big Catch” Suwannee bass certificates (minimum: 16 inches or 2 pounds) can be caught by anglers in the Santa Fe.
+Although the Suwannee River is not known for trophy largemouth bass, good catch rates can be expected, and anglers frequently catch quality-sized bass.
+The more petite but feisty Suwannee bass species also occurs throughout much of the river system, and fish large enough to qualify for FWC’s “Big Catch” Suwannee bass certificates (minimum: 16 inches or 2 pounds) can be caught by anglers in the Santa Fe.

 The estuary is also productive.
-In the fall when shrimp are in the river, fishing can be outstanding.
+In the fall, fishing can be outstanding when shrimp are in the river.
 Tidal creeks are a unique fishing experience.

 (*Local upper Suwannee contacts: Suwannee River State Park 386-362-2746, Canoe Outpost 1-800-428-4147, Spirit of Suwannee Park 386-364-1683; *Local middle Suwannee and Santa Fe contacts: Sandy Point Marina 386-935-0615, Gene’s Bait & Tackle, Ft.
 White 904-497-2248; *Local lower Suwannee contacts: Sid’s Treasure Camp at Fowler’s Bluff 352-493-2950)

-Note: Boaters should be extremely cautious on both rivers, as low water has made clearance over sand bars and other underwater hazards less certain.
-Use low water periods to develop better understanding of what exposed areas look like under normal river levels.
+Note: Boaters should be highly cautious on both rivers, as low water has made clearance over sand bars and other underwater hazards less specific.
+Use low water periods to understand what exposed areas look like under normal river levels.

-Possession limit is two days’ bag limit.
-It is illegal to transport or possess more than two days’ bag limit of fish per licensed angler without a commercial license.
-Exceptions are fish legally acquired from aqua-culturists (fish farmers) for use in aquaria for broodstock, pond stocking, or properly marked for the market.
+The possession limit is two days bag limit.
+Without a commercial fishing license, it is illegal to transport or possess more than two days’ bag limit of fish per licensed angler.
+Exceptions are fish legally acquired from aqua-culturists (fish farmers) for use in aquaria for broodstock, pond stocking, or adequately marked for the market.

 (NOTE: It is illegal to possess grass carp without a permit; all grass carp must be released immediately.)

-We will guide you on the Suwannee River which is part of the “Limestone Spring Belt.”
-Vast deposits of limestone exist on land areas that were once covered by the ocean.
-In this region of northern Florida, deposits are very near the surface and both springs and sinkholes are numerous in many different locations.
+We will guide you on the Suwannee River, part of the “Limestone Spring Belt.”
+Vast limestone deposits exist on land areas once covered by the ocean.
+In this region of northern Florida, deposits are very near the surface, and both springs and sinkholes are numerous in many different locations.

-There’s a lot to be said for Florida river fishing, not only can you catch the famous Suwannee bass, but this area is also host to trophy largemouth, meaning Florida-strain largemouth.
-The fishing on the Suwannee is outstanding during the summer months all the way through the winter in most cases.
+There’s a lot to be said for Florida river fishing; not only can you catch the famous Suwannee bass, but this area also hosts trophy largemouth, meaning Florida-strain largemouth.
+The fishing on the Suwannee is outstanding in most cases during the summer months through the winter.

-Corporate trips are welcome and very common for us, because of our size.
-We can accommodate all of your fishing needs from one to hundred.
+Corporate trips are welcome and very common for us because of our size.
+We can accommodate all of your fishing needs from one to a hundred.
 We also can provide everything from breakfast and box lunches to a southern BBQ to end the day.

 Suwannee River Reviews